itsAzimjon/Dasturxon/readme.md

 ## Usage for restaurants

-In this video tutorial, you will learn how to add and change menu items in!
  - https://youtu.be/5lhY88_1Yiw
+In this video tutorial, you will learn how to add and change menu items!
+ - https://youtu.be/W7cdlJMJrI8
 In this video, you'll learn how to set up your restaurant settings!
- - https://youtu.be/W7cdlJMJrI8

 ##